 Example Just Kampers Insurance Quote

-Quotes were based on a 17-year-old male, living in CB11, just passed their test, a full-time student, the parent is listed as a named driver on the policy.
-The main driver listed as a member of a relevant VW Club and their vehicle is insured as a 1970 VW 1300 Beetle valued at £5k.
+Quotes were based on a 17-year-old male, living in CB11, just passed their test, a full-time student, and the parent is listed as a named driver on the policy.
+The main driver is listed as a member of a relevant VW Club and their vehicle is insured as a 1970 VW 1300 Beetle valued at £5k.

 Comprehensive = £1092.56 including free legal cover with a £450 Excess

-TPFT = £704.52 including free legal cover with a £200 Excess
+Third Party, Fire & Theft (TPFT) = £704.52 including free legal cover with a £200 Excess

-Both these quotes are without a black box fitted.
+Both of these quotes are without a black box fitted.
 However, quotes could be lowered further with one declared.

-Road Tax
+Road Tax and MOTs

 Buying:

-When considering a purchase do your research.
+When considering a purchase, it’s important to do your research.

 Familiarise yourself with common issues and have an understanding of what it is likely to cost to have them addressed.